 Regardless of which beers you choose to sell, we've provided below a basic template to help you make sure you've got something for everyone.

 Within each of these categories, there are hundreds of great beer options and plenty of ways to make sure you're serving up the brews people want.
-This template is meant to be flexible—we get into the some of the factors that affect your specific beer choices below.
+This template is meant to be flexible—we get into some of the factors that affect your specific beer choices below.

 This template is designed to create lots of choices, not constrain your list.
 A little direction can go a long way.